iannj/3500_words/every_day.md

 # A Fair Competition

 Swifter, Higher and Stronger stands for the spirit of the Olympics.
 But fairness is the basis of this motto.
 Only when you win fairly will you and your homeland deserve the great glory.
 But nowadays, unlike the ancient honest slave competitors, some hopeless athletes who can't bear the pain in training cheat when taking part in games.
 Medals seem to have magical power causing them to cheat, and the prize money has replaced the motto as their only goal.

+# Chapter One: The Boy Who Lived

+Mr. and Mrs. Dursley, of number four, Privet Drive, were proud to say that they were perfectly normal, thank you very much.
+They were the last people you'd expect to be involved in anything strange or mysterious, because they didn't hold with such nonsense.

+Mr. Dursley was the director of a firm called Grunnings, which made drills.
+He was a big, beefy man with hardly any neck, though he had a very large mustache.
+Mrs. Dursley was thin and blonde and had almost twice the usual amount of neck, which came in very useful as she spend much of her time craning over garden fence, spying on the neighbours.
+The Dursleys had a small son called Durdley and in their opinion there was no finer boy anywhere.

+# Fall in Love With English

+Hiding behind the loose dusty curtain, a teenager packed up his overcoat into the suitcase.
+He planned to leave home at dusk, although there was thunder and lightning outdoors.
+He had got to do this because he was tired of his parents' nagging about his English study and didn't want to go through it any longer.
+He couldn't get along well with his English study and disliked joining in any English class because he thought his teacher ignored him on purpose.
+As a result, his score in each exam never added up to 60.

+His partner was concerted about him very much.
+She understood exactly what he was suffering from, but disagreed with his idea.
+In order to calm him down and settle his problem, she talked with him face to face and swapped a series of learning tips with him.
+The items she set down helped him find the highway to learning English well.

+The teenager was grateful and got great power from his friend's words.
+Now, he has recovered from being upset and has fallen in love with English.

+# Different Countries Have Different Kinds of Englishes

+Voyages of the people from England play an important part in spreading the English language.
+At present, English is frequently spoken as an official or common language in many countries, such as American, Singapore, Malaysia and some African countries.
+All based on Britain English, the English spoken in these countries can be well understood by native English speakers.
+But actually, Englishes have been gradually changing in accents, spellings, expressions and usage of vocabulary.

+Because of this fact, you can make use of the differences to tell which country the foreigners of your block are from.
+For example, if a boss fluently commands his driver, "Come up straight to my apartment by elevator and take some gas for my trucks and cabs" instead of requesting, "Please come to my flat by lift and take some petrol for my lorries and taxis", you can recognize his American identity, while the latter suggests that he is British.

+# A Hard Trip

+My sister was fond of traveling.
+Ever since graduating, she had been determined to organize a trip to an old temple.
+Since transporting fare was expensive, she decided to use a bicycle to cycle there, not caring about disadvantages.
+Her stubborn attitude was always her shortcoming.
+Once she made up her mind to do something, no one could persuade her to change her mind.
+Finally, we give in as usual though we preferred to take a train.
+After we prepared everything, including the schedule, reliable weather forecast and the insurance, we began our trip.

+Our journey was along a river flowing from a high altitude.
+Our pace was slow because the river frequently had many sharp bends through deep volleys, where the water seemed to boil.
+As I recorded in my journal, it was really a hard journey.
+But we also enjoyed great view.
+One night, I put my head on my pillow - a parcel of wool coats, and beneath the stars.
+When the flame in front of our cave went out at midnight, I found the sky so beautiful.